-Our first contribution is to establish the asymptotic theory on the joint sampling distribution of the usual (unadjusted) factorial effect estimators in stratified $2^K$ factorial experiments, under randomization-based inference framework, without imposing any modeling assumptions on the true data generation process.
-Most relevant to our work, \cite{Liu2019} used the results of \cite{bickel1984asymptotic} to establish the asymptotic normality of the stratified difference-in-means estimator in stratified randomized experiments, but with one-dimensional potential outcomes and two treatments.
-As multiple factorial effects are simultaneously of interest in stratified $2^K$ factorial experiments, it is important to determine the joint asymptotic distribution to handle multiple treatments.
+Our first contribution is to establish an asymptotic theory on the joint sampling distribution of the usual (unadjusted) factorial effect estimators in randomized block $2^K$ factorial experiments, under randomization-based inference framework, without imposing strong modeling assumptions on the true data generation process.
+Most relevant to our work, \cite{Liu2019} used the results of \cite{bickel1984asymptotic} to establish the asymptotic normality of the blocked difference-in-means estimator in randomized block experiments, but with one-dimensional potential outcomes and two treatments.
+As multiple factorial effects are simultaneously of interest in randomized block factorial experiments, it is important to determine the joint asymptotic distribution to handle multiple treatments.
 In the literature, \cite{Li2016} established the joint asymptotic normality of the usual average treatment effect estimator in completely randomized experiments with multiple treatments.
-Their result can be easily extended to stratified $2^K$ factorial experiments in which the number of strata is fixed with their sizes tending to infinity.
-However, in many applications of factorial experiments in clinical trials and industrial engineering, the number of strata often tends to infinity with their sizes being fixed.
+Their result can be easily extended to randomized block $2^K$ factorial experiments in which the number of blocks is fixed with their sizes tending to infinity.
+However, in many applications of factorial experiments in clinical trials and industrial engineering, the number of blocks often tends to infinity with their sizes being fixed.
 It is unclear whether the joint asymptotic normality of \cite{Li2016} holds in such cases.
-To fill in this gap, we establish the CLT of the stratified difference-in-means estimator in stratified randomized experiments with vector potential outcomes and multiple treatments, by making use of H\'ajek's idea for obtaining the vector-form of the Wald--Wolfowitz--Hoeffding theorem for a linear (or bi-linear) rank statistic \citep{Hajek::1961, sen1995hajek}.
-Our new CLT is robust to model misspecification and nearly arbitrary numbers of strata, stratum sizes, and propensity scores (i.e., the proportion of units under each treatment arm in each stratum).
+To fill in this gap, we establish the CLT of the blocked difference-in-means estimator in randomized block experiments with vector potential outcomes and multiple treatments, by making use of the techniques for obtaining the vector-form of the Wald--Wolfowitz--Hoeffding theorem for a linear (or bi-linear) rank statistic \citep{Hajek::1961, sen1995hajek}.
+Our new CLT is robust to model misspecification, numbers of blocks, block sizes, and propensity scores (i.e., the proportion of units under each treatment arm in each block).